View Stephen Chapman's Obituary on mydailysentinel.com and share memories

-He is survived by his wife, Doreen L. Comfort Chapman, whom he married on June 29, 1973, in Havelock, North Carolina; his children, Brandee Schuhl, of Cheshire, Stephen L. (Crystal) Chapman, of Westfield, Indiana, and Robert W. Schuhl, Jr., of Cheshire; and two grandsons, Aiden and Liam Chapman.
-His siblings, Leroy Ralph (Alice) Chapman, of Lowell, Ohio, Martin Joe Chapman, of Akron, Ohio, Linda Kay (Danny) Young, of Rutland, James Edward Chapman, of Middleport, and Earl Brent (Brenda) Chapman, of Racine, a special brother, Andy (Sandy) Comfort, of Canada, special sons and daughters, Shannon, Mike, Derrick, and Becca, all of Virginia, and numerous nieces and nephews also survive.
+He is survived by his wife, Doreen L. Comfort Chapman, whom he married on June 29, 1973 in Havelock, North Carolina, his children, Brandee Schuhl, of Cheshire, Stephen L. (Crystal) Chapman, of Westfield, Indiana, and Robert W. Schuhl, Jr., of Cheshire, and two grandsons, Aiden and Liam Chapman.
+His siblings, Leroy Ralph (Alice) Chapman, of Lowell, Martin Joe Chapman, of Akron, Linda Kay (Danny) Young, of Rutland, James Edward Chapman, of Middleport, and Earl Brent (Brenda) Chapman, of Racine, a special brother, Andy (Sandy) Comfort, of Canada, special sons and daughters, Shannon, Mike, Derrick, and Becca, all of Virginia, and numerous nieces and nephews also survive.

 Keeping with his wishes there will be no calling hours nor funeral services.
 Cremation services are entrusted to the Cremeens-King Funeral Home, Pomeroy.